Argandov/Simple-Web-Servers/flask/README.md

 # Simple Flask HTTP API File Upload Server

+This application DOES NOT implement SSL in any way at the moment

 ## Usage: